mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    #define SK_PORT     3000 or whatever you have defined on SignalK server
    #define SK_TOKEN    "your_token"
    ```
+4. Connect and power up the device with the USB cable
-4. Compile and upload
+5. Compile and upload with Arduino IDE
-5. Open browser --> navigate to ESP32 ip-address for configuration page (make sure you are in the same network with the ESP32).
+6. Open browser --> navigate to ESP32 ip-address for configuration page (make sure you are in the same network with the ESP32).

 Calibration procedure is documented on CMPS14 [datasheet](https://www.robot-electronics.co.uk/files/cmps14.pdf)